manasthakur/learn-vim/modules/module4.md

 The last entry (omni-completion) needs special mention.
 Omni-completion lets you complete keywords based on special characters.
 For example, in c/cpp programs, omni-completion will let you complete after typing `.` or `->` operators.
-To see a list of languages for which Vim provides omni-completion, use `:help omni<TAB>`.
+To see a list of languages for which Vim provides omni-completion, use `:help omni<Tab>`.

 These are not the only completion-types available.
 Use `:help ins-completion` to get the comprehensive list.